detroitpro/blog.rhysticgaming.com/src/posts/2025-11-14-tournament-grinding-history.md

 ## The Modern Chapter

-Now I’m back at it again.
-Three events in, and I’ve already made the **finals** of one event.
+Now I'm back at it again.
+Three events in, and I've already made the **finals** of one event.
 My life is in a much different place now.
 Older kids, stable work, and time.....I'm interested to see how the next year goes.

 My play group is focused on cEDH, which I've learned to like - I think of it as a cross between Magic and Poker.